 Situated on a flat peninsula on Cook Inlet, and backed by the Chugach Mountains, Alaska's largest city is worth exploring.
 Blessed with an abundance of parks and an attractive downtown walking district, the city offers attractions such as a botanical garden, a musk-ox producers' co-op, the Alaska Zoo, the Tony Knowles Coastal Trail, and the Anchorage Museum at Rasmuson Center.

 The Log Cabin Visitor Information Center on 4th Avenue is a good first stop for visitors, with its colorful display of summer flowers and photo worthy milepost, not to mention free walking tour maps and brochures about what to see and do in Anchorage.
-Adjacent the information center is Peratrovich Park, whichs hosts a popular Music in the Park series in summer.
+Adjacent the information center is Peratrovich Park, which hosts a popular Music in the Park series in summer.

 The Anchorage Alaska Public Lands Information Center, located in the historic Old Federal Building, has natural history exhibits, fun activities for children, trip planning help, films and special programs for visitors.
+Hop on the Anchorage Trolley for a tour of Anchorage with stops at many historic and special interest locations.
+The Alaska Veterans Museum is right on 4th Avenue and it includes all 5 Armed Services and Merchant Marine.

 Anchorage also has one of the most popular hiking trails in the state—Flattop Trail.
 (There is a Flattop shuttle from downtown that brings hikers to the trailhead.)
 On a sunny day, Flattop offers spectacular views of Anchorage and the Alaska Range, even if you don't make it to the top.
+If hiking isn't your thing, rent a bicycle from the downtown area.
+Downtown Bicycle Rentals includes lock, helmet and map with rental.

 The Alaska Native Heritage Center is a short drive east of downtown.
 This 26-acre facility features a 2-acre lake and a walking trail to 5 traditional village settings representing the Native people of Alaska.
 The dramatic Welcome House at the center's entrance houses exhibits, arts and crafts, and a theatre.
+The "Culture Pass" includes admission for both the Anchorage Museum and the Alaska Native Heritage Center and includes the shuttle between locations.
+The Alaska Aviation Museum and Alaska Botanical Gardens are two other visitor favorites.

 Anchorage is a hub for arranging flightseeing, boat or train tours to scenic attractions like Denali/Mount McKinley, Prince William Sound, Kenai Fjords and Portage Glacier.